fatalaijon/ku-polls/README.md

    Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
    ```
-   If you get a message that the port is unavailable, then run the server on a different port (1024 thru 65535) using
+   If you get a message that the port is unavailable, then run the server on a different port (1024 thru 65535).
+For example:
    ```
    python3 manage.py runserver 12345
    ```